Eugene-Jou/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/readwrite-splitting/_index.en.md

 +++
 title = "Readwrite-Splitting"
-weight = 4
+weight = 1
 chapter = true
 +++

-This chapter describes the syntax of readwrite-splitting.
+This chapter describes the syntax of readwrite splitting.